DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plan/Establishment_API_Average-load-testing.md

 - `GET /local-authority/{identifier}`
 - `POST /local-authority/suggest`

-For each API endpoint, run the tests.
+For each API endpoint, run the tests to simulate average load conditions.

 ## Test Output

 ### Summary Report
-A summary of test report will be shared.
+A summary of the test report will be shared.
-### Findings and recommendations
+### Findings and Recommendations
 Findings from the test run and recommendations will be shared with the wider team.